Founder and COO, Titan Bioplastics & Titan Hemp

 Colin MacDonald sees a playground sprouting from the handrails and staircases of the urban landscape.
 Colin works as a parkour park designer for Parkour Visions, with completed indoor and outdoor projects across the US and Canada.
 A decade of practicing and teaching parkour has left him with a unique perspective on the importance of challenge and play, as well as a passion for the design and shape of the cityscape.
 He believes we can design spaces that enable and encourage climbing, jumping, and balancing – without losing functionality or getting ourselves sued.
 Making a space play-able is all about creating adjacency and connections between objects, while using graphics and visuals to invite people to try something new.
 “I want moments of play, of physical exploration, to leap out at you and grab five minutes of your day, like a partner pulling you onto the dance floor.”

 Singer, Songwriter, Dancer

 Deseo Carmin plays a sultry fusion of Latin, Jazz-Funk with the spice of flamenco.
-Stella Rossi leads the Seattle-based band whose members pull influences from their native countries of Paraguay, Russia, Chile and the United States in their interpretations of Latin American favorites, and original compositions.
-Their music has already transcended borders as far as Latin America, where they currently enjoy radio and television play in Paraguay and Chile.
+Stella Rossi leads the Seattle-based band whose members pull influences from their native countries of Paraguay, Russia, Chile, and the United States into their interpretations of Latin American favorites and original compositions.
+Their music has already transcended borders playing on radio and television in Paraguay and Chile.
 Stella was a nominated artist for "Composer of the Year" at this year’s Univision Latin Music Awards.
-They had also been nominated for an award in the 2011 New Music Seminar, Artists on the Verge (AOV) project.
-It’s a great achievement for DESEO CARMIN to have been nominated to this exclusive list from millions of artists throughout the U.S.
+The group was also nominated for an award in the 2011 New Music Seminar, Artists on the Verge (AOV) project.
+The project draws from millions of potential artists throughout the U.S.

 Violinist, vocalist and composer